Introduction to the University

 2600 Motley Dr., Mesquite, Texas

 Texas A&M University-Commerce Metroplex Center is conveniently located between I-30, LBJ 635 and Hwy 80 in Mesquite, approximately 1.4 miles south of Eastfield Community College.
-This facility consists of 15 traditional classrooms, three distance learning rooms, two computer labs, a teaching computer lab, a seminar area, a library, a bookstore, and faculty/staff offices.
-This facility is shared by A&M-Commerce and the Mesquite Independent School District.
-Available through study at this facility are master’s degrees in business administration, educational administration, elementary education, secondary education, special education, and training and development as well as courses supporting other programs.
+This facility consists of 15 traditional classrooms, three distance learning rooms, two computer labs, a teaching computer lab, seminar area, library, bookstore, conference room and faculty/staff offices.
+This facility is shared by Texas A&M University-Commerce and the Mesquite Independent School District.
+Available through study at this facility are master’s degrees in educational leadership, elementary education, secondary education, special education, and global e-learning as well as courses supporting other programs.
 Onsite security and free parking are provided.

 Navarro Partnership Program